codingwithrahat/Database-Design-MySQL/README.md

 # Database-Design-MySQL
-This repo contains topic-wise MySQL implementations and practical projects.
+This repo contains topic-wise SQL implementations and practical projects, focusing on MySQL and related database concepts.